telerik/reporting-docs/getting-started/how-to-add-column-graph.md

 # How to Add Column Graph

+visualize the data through a table and graph,         as well as how to style the report and its items.
+Finally, we will show how to display the report in.NET Application through the Html5 Report Viewer.

 This article is part of the Demo report guide on getting started with Telerik Reporting and demonstrates         how to add a new graph which will display the top five stores per year and per quarter.